Gaza's doctors struggle to save hospital blast survivors as Middle East rage grows

 “We need equipment, we need medicine, we need beds, we need anesthesia, we need everything,” Abu Selmia said.
 He warned that fuel for the hospital’s generators would run out within hours, forcing a complete shutdown, unless supplies enter the Gaza Strip.

-The bloodshed unfolded as the U.S. tried to convince Israel to allow the delivery of supplies to desperate civilians, aid groups and hospitals in the tiny Gaza Strip, which has been under a complete siege since Hamas’ deadly rampage last week.
+The bloodshed unfolded as the U.S. tried to convince Israel to allow the delivery of supplies to desperate civilians, aid groups and hospitals in the tiny Gaza Strip, which has been under a complete siege since Hamas’ deadly rampage.
 Hundreds of thousands of increasingly desperate people were searching for bread and water.

-Before the al-Alhi Hospital deaths, Israeli strikes on Gaza killed at least 2,778 people and wounded 9,700, according to the Gaza Health Ministry, and nearly two-thirds of those killed were children.
+U.S. Secretary of State Antony Blinken secured an agreement with Netanyahu to discuss creation of a mechanism for delivering aid to the territory’s 2.3 million people.
+But as of Wednesday morning, no humanitarian aid was passing through the Rafah crossing, Gaza’s only connection to Egypt, where truckloads of aid have been waiting to enter.

+The Gaza Health Ministry said at least 3,200 people have been killed in Gaza and 11,000 wounded.
 Another 1,200 people across Gaza are believed to be buried under the rubble, alive or dead, health authorities said.

 More than 1,400 people in Israel have been killed, mostly civilians who were slain in Hamas’ Oct.
 7 attack.
 The assault also resulted in some 200 being taken captive into Gaza.
 Militants in Gaza have launched rockets every day since, aiming at cities across Israel.

-Throughout the day Tuesday, airstrikes killed dozens of civilians and at least one senior Hamas figure in the southern half of the Gaza Strip, where the Israeli military told fleeing Palestinians to go.
-An Associated Press reporter saw around 50 bodies brought to Nasser Hospital after strikes in the southern city of Khan Younis.
+A strike on a three-story building in Gaza City on Wednesday killed 40 people and wounded 25 others, survivors said.
+In the Nuseirat refugee camp in central Gaza, an airstrike hit a bakery, igniting a massive fire that killed four bakers, according to witnesses at the scene.

-The Israeli military said it was targeting Hamas hideouts, infrastructure and command centers.
+The Israeli military says it is targeting Hamas hideouts, infrastructure and command centers and accuses the militants of hiding among civilians.

-Israeli Prime Minister Benjamin Netanyahu sought to put the blame on Hamas for Israel’s retaliatory attacks and the rising civilian casualties in Gaza.
-“Not only is it targeting and murdering civilians with unprecedented savagery, it’s hiding behind civilians,” he said.

-With Israel barring entry of most water, fuel and food into Gaza since Hamas’ brutal attack, U.S. Secretary of State Antony Blinken secured an agreement with Netanyahu to discuss creation of a mechanism for delivering aid to the territory’s 2.3 million people.
-But aid was not getting in as of Wednesday morning.

 More than 1 million Palestinians have fled their homes — roughly half of Gaza’s population — and 60% are now in the approximately 14-kilometer (8-mile) long area south of the evacuation zone, the U.N. said.